Guo-Jian-Wang/ecopann/docs/source/quickStart.rst

     :scale: 35 %

 ..
 Note::
-    The parameters are estimated using the chains after the burn-in phase, so the ``steps_n`` should be set large enough, and the ``init_params`` should also be set large enough to contain the true parameters.
+    The parameters are estimated using the chains after the burn-in phase, and the ``stepStop_n`` is the number of chains to be obtained.

     Also, the number of the training set (``num_train``) and the ``epoch`` should be set large enough to ensure the network learns a reliable mapping.
 See the ``ecopann.ann.ANN`` module in :ref:`parameter_estimation` for details.